Our puppies are raised as pets, in our home, around our Golden Retriever, cats and our children, who we homeschool. We

 We conduct follow up studies on our puppies, for our records.
 We want to know how they turned out as adults.
 We record information such as: adult weight, bite, conformation, personality, show experiences and results (if applicable), health issues, and any comments the owners would like to tell us.
 We want to know how our bloodlines are doing.

 In addition to the socialization from our family, we encourage everyone who comes over to hold and pet them.
-When they are old enough they get to go on "field trips" with us around town, to get extra socialization from strangers.
-We bring them to church with us and to Petsmart where LOTS of handling and socializing with strangers takes place.
-They also get to meet a variety of strange/interesting dogs.
-This is usually done after 10-12 weeks of age.
+When they are old enough and after they have been vaccinated they get to go on "field trips" with us around town, to get extra socialization from strangers.
+This is usually done after 10-12 weeks of age, if we still have puppies at this age.

 chart the weights of our puppies from day one.
 We have weekly

-weigh-ins and provide all those records to the new owners, along with
+weigh-ins and provide those records to the new owners, along with

 their puppy's own weight chart.
 You will be able to see their growth